The Voice of Postmodernism

 (2) When Stanley Fish discussed the problem, he noted that some historians such as Elizabeth Fox-Genovese had resolved it by simply declaring that historians can discover the truth about the past.
 His reply is that historians cannot know the past because in describing the past they use a language, "and that language must itself proceed from some ideological vision." (p170)

 All this is self-serving for a lit crit person.
 Interpretation is not constrained by circumstances.
 Interpretation is free (lit wins) at the same time that knowledge is impossible (history loses).
 The refutation is obvious.
-If not, one can go to McCullagh for an already worked-out refutation.
+If not, one can go to McCullagh for an fully worked-out refutation.

 Answer 2: That would do, but a stronger statement may be available.
 An early IKA theorist, Bishop Berkeley, believed that external realities existed only as creatures of our own perceiving minds (Paradox of the Juniper Tree).
 Boswell and Johnson were walking home from church one day, having heard the good Bishop preach, and Boswell remarked that the theory was obviously wrong, but very hard to refute.
 Johnson kicked at a stone with his foot, and said, "I refute it thus."
 The refutation is even better if some IKA theorist is walking in the dark and trips over an unseen stone, breaking his neck and ending his life on the spot.